-The investment advisor for the Funds is Shelton Capital Management, 1875 Lawrence Street, Suite 300 Denver, CO 80202-1805.
-Shelton manages over \$3.1 billion of assets as of December 31, 2022.
+The investment advisor for the Funds is Shelton Capital Management, 1125 17th Street, Suite 2550, Denver, Colorado 80202.
+Shelton manages over \$4.7 billion of assets as of December 31, 2023.
 Shelton has been managing mutual funds since 1985.
 Shelton is responsible for managing the Funds and handling the administrative requirements of the Funds.
 As compensation for managing the portfolios, Shelton receives a management fee from each Fund.
-For the fiscal year ended December 31, 2022, the fees, net of reimbursements, were 0.30% for the Shelton Tactical Credit Fund, 0.66% for the Shelton International Select Equity Fund and 1.00% for Emerging Markets Fund.
-A discussion regarding the basis for the Board of Trustee's approval of the investment advisory contract of the Funds is available in the Fund's semi-annual report to shareholders for the period ending June 30, 2022.
+For the fiscal year ended December 31, 2023, the fees, net of reimbursements, were 0.57% for the Shelton Tactical Credit Fund, 0.54% for the Shelton International Select Equity Fund and 1.00% for Emerging Markets Fund.
+A discussion regarding the basis for the Board of Trustees approval of the investment advisory contract of the Funds is available in the Fund's semi-annual report to shareholders for the period ending June 30, 2023.

 The Shelton Tactical Credit Fund pays Shelton Capital Management an annual investment advisory fee equal to 1.17% of the Fund's average daily net assets.
-Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies, taxes, and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2024.
+Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies (including commissions, mark-ups and mark-downs), leverage interest, other transactional expenses, annual account fees for margin accounts, taxes (such as income and foreign withholding taxes, stamp duty and deferred tax expenses), and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2025.
 This agreement may only be terminated with the approval of the Board of Trustees of SCM Trust (the "Board").
 Shelton may be reimbursed for any foregone advisory fees or unreimbursed expenses within three fiscal years following a particular reduction or expense, but only to the extent the reimbursement does not cause the Fund to exceed applicable expense limits, and the effect of the reimbursement is measured after all ordinary operating expenses are calculated.
 Any such reimbursement is subject to the review and approval of the Board.

 The Shelton International Select Equity Fund pays Shelton Capital Management an annual investment advisory fee equal to 0.74% of the Fund's average daily net assets.
-Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies, taxes and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2024.
+Shelton Capital Management has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies (including commissions, mark-ups and mark-downs), leverage interest, other transactional expenses, annual account fees for margin accounts, taxes (such as income and foreign withholding taxes, stamp duty and deferred tax expenses), and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2025.